Exploring the Human Experience

 Kimberly SchirnerRead More

-Academic Degrees Achieved: Ph.D., History, University of Illinois at Chicago; M.A., History, University of Illinois at Chicago; B.A., with honors in History, College of William and Mary
+Academic Degrees Achieved: Ph.D., M.A., University of Illinois, Chicago; B.A., College of William and Mary

 Select awards, research, and grants: January 2016: Comment, “Tuning the General Education History Course,” Roundtable session for the American Historical Association Annual Meeting (Atlanta, GA); June-July 2015: National Endowment for the Humanities Summer Seminar on The Cross-Border Connection: Immigrants, Emigrants, and their Homelands (directed by Prof. Roger Waldinger, UCLA); May-June 2014: American Academy in Rome - Community College Humanities Association Affiliated Fellow (Rome, Italy); Book manuscript in progress on the paradigmatic role of the Italian state in shaping the lives of its migrants after they left for the United States, at the height of emigration from 1890-World War I; “The Meaning of International Migration to the Sending State: Italian Identity, Power, and Class in the Post-Emancipation U.S. South,” article currently under review; Review of Marcella Bencivenni, Italian Immigrant Labor Radicalism: The Idealism of the Sovversi in the United States, 1890-1940 (2011) and Robert P. Wolensky and William A. Hastie, Anthracite Labor Wars: Tenancy, Italians, and Organized Crime in the Northern Coalfield of Northeastern Pennsylvania 1897-1959 (2013) in Labor: Studies in Working Class History of the Americas (forthcoming); November 2013: “The State in the Fields: Sharecropping, Power and Italianitå in the Arkansas Delta,” D.C.
 Area Working Class History Workshop (The College of William and Mary and Georgetown University); 2011: Outstanding Program of the Year, Faculty Advisor (Raritan Valley Community College); 2007-2008: Marion S. Miller Dissertation Fellowship (University of Illinois at Chicago)